-> But there seems to be limited evidence that - outside of celiac disease - gluten is bad for our health.
-A 2011 study, conducted by Peter Gibson and colleagues from Monash University in Australia, claimed that NCGS may be a legitimate disorder, after finding participants that consumed gluten experienced increased bloating and fatigue.
+But there seems to be limited evidence that - outside of celiac disease - gluten is bad for our health.
+A 2011 study, conducted by Peter Gibson and colleagues from Monash University in Australia, claimed that NCGS might be a legitimate disorder, after finding participants that consumed gluten experienced increased bloating and fatigue.

-Lisa Cimperman, a clinical dietitian at the University Hospitals Case Medical Center in Cleveland, OH, and a spokesperson for the Academy of Nutrition and Dietetics, added: "Gluten is neither essential not detrimental to one's health or quality of diet."
+Lisa Cimperman, a clinical dietitian at the University Hospitals Case Medical Center in Cleveland, OH, and a spokesperson for the Academy of Nutrition and Dietetics, added: "Gluten is neither essential nor detrimental to one's health or quality of diet."

 Gluten has been 'popularized as a dietary villain'